 When she returned to America, she took crowds by storm performing mid-flight tricks.
 She reached remarkable heights for a woman of her time through her bravery and persistence, but in 1926, it all came crashing down with her tragic demise.

-Bessie Coleman Saw An Opportunity In The Skies
+Bessie Coleman Sees An Opportunity In The Skies

-Elizabeth Coleman was born the 10th of 12 children in rural Texas in 1892.
-Her mother was Black and her father was Black and Cherokee — which would Bessie Coleman the first woman of Native American descent to take to the skies in America, as well.
+Elizabeth Coleman was born the 10th of 12 children in rural Texas on January 26, 1892.
+Her mother was Black and her father was Black and Cherokee — which made Bessie Coleman the first woman of Native American descent to take to the skies in America, as well.

 Both of Coleman’s parents were sharecroppers who couldn’t read, but she walked four miles every day to attend a one-room segregated school where she learned to read and excelled in math.